Purpose

 Required Attachments

-The following forms will be provided by the VCA via upload in the online grant application:
+The following forms are provided by the Commission via upload in the online grant application:

 Applicants must generate and upload the following documents:

-- The board of the Commission reviews the panel and staff recommendations and takes final action on the applications.
+5. The Commission Board then reviews the recommendations of the Advisory Panel and staff and takes final action on the applications.